o1-labs/rfcs/00xx-vinegar.md

 ```
 where every step proof may have 0, 1, or 2 previous wrap proofs, and each wrap proof has exactly 1 previous step proof.
 Only step proofs contain actual "application logic", but a 'pickles proof' is conventionally assumed to be one of the wrap proofs, since we wrap a step proof immediately after producing it.

-## Vinegar: goals and circuit structure
+## Detailed Design

-Presently, the pickles verifier is hard-coded to use the 'berkeley' configuration.
-However, as we create new proof systems on top of kimchi (e.g. the MIPS zkVM), we would like to have a way to 'import' those proofs into the pickles recursion system.
-Also, since the proof systems will not necessarily have a 'public input' feature -- and almost certainly will not have the public input structured as pickles would expect -- we need to take a different approach towards importing them.
+The goal of vinegar is to create compatibility layer to "absorb" other non-kimchi proofs.

-Broadly then, the goal of vinegar is to create 2 new 'generic' circuits, which we will call VinegarStep and VinegarWrap.
+This is achieved by designing two circuits, similar to pickles's Step and Wrap, that mimic hiding the mismatches between the target proof system and kimchi.
+The 2 new 'generic' circuits we will call VinegarStep and VinegarWrap.
 Let us call the external proof we are consuming "target proof" --- we assume that it is a Step-like proof over Vesta.
 The structure of two new circuits will then look like:

 ```
 target proof -------------+